 6 GHz AFC Standards: Navigating the 6 GHz ecosystem

-Peter Young, Technical Lead for 6 GHz Standards
+Peter Young, Chair of 6 GHz Committee and Technical Lead on 6 GHz Standards

 Q&A Session

-Hosted by Andrew Clegg, Chair of AI Committee
+Hosted by Andrew Clegg, CTO of the Forum and Chair of AI Work Group

 What You Will Learn